fdazen/fda-documentation/point_of_sale.md

 title: Point of Sale
 tags:
   - POS
-keywords: "labels, buttons, bootstrap, api methods"
+keywords: "POS Items, POS Categories, POS Products, Point of Sale"
-last_updated: "November 24th, 2015"
+last_updated: "December 24th, 2015"
-summary: "If your property offers extra items for sale, separate from lodging charges, you can operate on those by using the POS (Point Of Sale) section."
+summary: "If your property offers extra items for sale, separate from lodging charges, you can operate on those by using the POS (Point Of Sale) section.
+POS products are organized around POS Points and POS Categories.
+You can think of a POS Point as being, for example, a ‘restaurant’ or a ‘coffee shop’, a POS Category as being ‘food’ or ‘beverages’, and a POS Item as being ‘walnuts’ or ‘coffee’"
 published: true
 ---